markusmoenig/Eldiron/docs/docs/configuration/game.md

 ### `health`

   The name of the health attribute for characters.
-When smaller or equal to zero means the character is considered **dead** and it's [mode](/docs/characters_items/attributes#mode) attribute is set to '"dead", this is handled automatically by [took_damage](/docs/characters_items/server_commands#took_damage) .
-If you want to use another attribute name than change the default **"HP"** value to something else.
+When it becomes smaller or equal to zero, the character is considered **dead** and its [mode](/docs/characters_items/attributes#mode) attribute is set to `"dead"` automatically by the server damage system.
+If you want to use another attribute name, change the default **"HP"** value to something else.

 ### `avatar_shading`